Abuse Lookup API

 It is returned for one of the following reasons:

-• If the IPv4 or IPv6 does not exists in our database.
+• If the IPv4 or IPv6 does not exist in our database.

 • If the wrong endpoint is called, that does not exist in our API.